 Medigap coverage

-Medigap does not offer additional Medicare benefits, such as prescription drug coverage.
-Beneficiaries who need additional coverage should consider enrolling into Medicare Part C or Part D.
+Medigap does not offer additional Medicare benefits, such as prescription drug coverage or services that are not covered by Medicare.
+Beneficiaries who need additional coverage should consider enrolling in Medicare Part C or Part D.

 Medications

-• Nucleoside/nucleotide reverse transcriptase inhibitors (NRTIs).
-These drugs stop HIV from copying itself by inhibiting an enzyme called reverse transcriptase.
-Abacavir, lamivudine, and zidovudine are example of NRTIs.
+• Nucleoside/nucleotide reverse transcriptase inhibitors (NRTIs): These drugs stop HIV from copying itself by inhibiting an enzyme called reverse transcriptase.
+Abacavir, lamivudine, and zidovudine are examples of NRTIs.

-• Cytochrome P4503A (CYP3A) inhibitors.
-These drugs inhibit an enzyme called cytochrome P4503A, which helps to metabolize certain medications in the liver.
-Inhibiting this enzyme helps to increase the circulation of HIV drugs.
-These medications, cobicistat and ritonavir, are generally only used in combination with other antiretrovirals.
+• Cytochrome P4503A (CYP3A) inhibitors: These drugs inhibit an enzyme called cytochrome P4503A, which helps metabolize certain medications in the liver and increases the circulation of HIV drugs.
+Cobicistat and ritonavir are examples.
+They are generally only used in combination with other antiretrovirals.

-There are additional HIV medications, such as fusion inhibitors and entry inhibitors, that are used to prevent HIV from entering healthy cells to replicate.
-If you doctor determines these are necessary for your treatment, they should be covered by Medicare prescription drug plans.
+Additional HIV medications, such as fusion inhibitors and entry inhibitors, may help prevent HIV from entering healthy cells to replicate.
+If your doctor determines these are necessary for your treatment, Medicare prescription drug plans will likely cover them.

-There are other medications available to help manage the physical and mental symptoms that accompany HIV treatment.
-These medications may help with pain, anxiety, depression, appetite, and more.
-Most of these medications also fall under protected categories, meaning that they will be covered under most Part D plans.
+Most of these medications also fall under protected categories, meaning they will be covered under most Part D plans.

-You can always contact your Part C or Part D plan provider to check if a medication you need will be covered and to find out how much it might cost.
+You can always contact your Part C or Part D plan provider to check whether a medication you need is covered and how much it might cost.

 Services

-Services used for the prevention, diagnosis, and treatment of HIV are generally covered under either Medicare Part A or Part B. Medicare Advantage will also cover these services, which may include:
+Services used for the prevention, diagnosis, and treatment of HIV are generally covered under either Medicare Part A or Part B. Medicare Advantage also covers these services.

-• HIV screenings and preventative care.
-Part B covers HIV screenings for individuals aged 15 to 65, as well as those who are outside of this age range but are at an increased risk.
+• HIV screenings and preventive care: Part B covers HIV screenings for individuals 15 to 65 years old as well as those outside this age range but who have an increased risk.
 Screening is covered once per year for qualifying beneficiaries and up to three times per year for beneficiaries who are pregnant.

-• Mental health care.
-According to the National Institute of Mental Health, people living with HIV are more likely to develop mental health conditions.
+• Mental health care: According to the National Institute of Mental Health, people with HIV are more likely to develop mental health conditions.
 Mental health services, such as those offered by therapists or psychiatrists, are covered under all Medicare Part B plans.

 Durable medical equipment

-With proper diagnosis and treatment, people with HIV can now live long, healthy lives.
-However, in cases where there are complications from the virus, durable medical equipment may be necessary during treatment.
+If you have complications from HIV, durable medical equipment may be necessary during treatment.
 This equipment is covered under Medicare Part B and may include:

 • canes and crutches